ampproject/amphtml/ads/outbrain.md

 - htmlURL *(optional)* - The URL of the standard html version of the page.
 - ampURL *(optional)* - The URL of the AMP version of the page.
 - styleFile *(optional)* - Provide publisher an option to pass CSS file in order to inherit the design for the AMP displayed widget. **Consult with Account Manager regarding CSS options**.

+## Troubleshooting

+- **Widget is cut off**

+  According to the AMP API: "resizes are honored when the resize will not adjust the content the user is currently reading.
+I.e, if the ad is above the viewport's contents, it'll resize.
+Same if it's below.
+If it's in the viewport, it ignores it."
+  **To overcome this**, you can set an initial height of what the widget height is supposed to be.
+  I.e, instead of ```height="100"```, widget final height is 600px, then set ```height="600"```.
+  Setting initial height ***will not*** finalize the widget height if it's different from the actual.
+The widget will resize to it's true dimensions after the widget leaves the viewport.